Photos are available in the DATE 2024 Gallery.

 • Yang Li, University of Electro-Communications, JP

-• Hadi Mardani Kamali, University of Florida, US
+• Hadi Mardani Kamali, University of Central Florida, US

 • Debdeep Mukhopadhyay, Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur, IN